samlavery/Robespierre/README.md

    - countable uniqueness,
    - per-zero vanishing,
    - RH bridge.
-4. Do not collapse global Weil identity into per-zero vanishing.
+5. Do not collapse global Weil identity into per-zero vanishing.
-5. Do not replace the forcing argument with informal “detector sees off-line zeros” language.
+6. Do not replace the forcing argument with informal “detector sees off-line zeros” language.
-6. Keep `#print axioms` clean.
+7. Keep `#print axioms` clean.
-7. No project axioms.
+8. No project axioms.
 No hidden RH assumptions.

 ---

 ## One-sentence summary

-`OfflineDetectorProof.lean` is the RH proof orchestration file: it packages the unconditional off-line detector/no-cancellation theorem, ties the detector to the Weil prime-side amplitude channel, and sets up the forcing route from global β-family identities to per-zero vanishing; the helix files separately prove the faithfulness and uniqueness of the `π/3` log helix and the `σ = 1/2` helix model.
+`OfflineDetectorProof.lean` is the RH proof orchestration file: it packages the unconditional off-line detector/no-cancellation theorem, ties the detector to the Weil prime-side amplitude channel, and sets up the forcing route from global β-family identities to per-zero vanishing; `RHHelixFaithfulness.lean` and `HelixMap.lean` separately prove the faithful π/3 log-helix geometry, including multiplication-as-addition and prime-factor vector decomposition.